chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_serverspec_edit_test.rst

       require 'serverspec'
       set :backend, :exec

-      describe "apache" do
+      describe 'apache' do
-        it "is awesome" do
+        it 'is awesome' do
           expect(true).to eq true
         end
       end